Born: August 2, 1999

 Siblings: Colton (Older Brother, 21)

-Education: Attended public high school, graduated with a 4.13 GPA, and is currently taking online college courses to enter into a field of business.
+Education: Attended public high school, graduated with a 4.13 GPA, College graduate with an Associates of Science degree.
+Mainly business related courses.
 Hopes to own his own business later in life.

 Team: Team TPJ/FLY Racing / Privateer